 1.6.2 Public Open Space Provision

-Public open space (POS) is to be provided generally in accordance with Plan 1, with a minimum of 10% of the net subdivisible area to be provided.
+Public Open Space (POS) is to be provided in accordance with Plan 1, with a minimum of 10% of the netsubdivisible area to be provided.
 POS shall be vested in the Crown and managed by the local government.
-A private agreement between landowners will facilitate the equitable sharing of POS across the Structure Plan area.